 In my work against divorce, and in advocating for marriage permanence as Christ intended, I am regularly in contact with devastated men and women whose spouses have abandoned them.
-As we celebrate the feast day of St. Helena—empress, mother of Constantine, and patron of divorced women—I am struck by how differently Catholics treat abandoned spouses in our day from how we treated them in the past.
+One example we can turn to in these emotionally devastating situations is St. Helena, whose feast day we celebrated last month—empress, mother of Constantine, and patron of divorced women.
+Helena puts a spotlight on how differently Catholics treat abandoned spouses in our day from how we treated them in the past.

 The husband of Empress Helena, a western Roman emperor, abandoned and divorced her and married another.
 Helena spent the rest of her days single, reminiscent of St. Paul’s instruction: “To the married I give this command—not I but the Lord—that the wife should not separate from her husband (but if she does separate, let her remain unmarried or else be reconciled to her husband)” (1 Cor.
 7:10-11).